rf1907/xml-builder-showcase/README.md

 - Attribute filtering, insertion, and mutation
 - Compatible with the Python standard library (no dependencies)

 ---

+## About this Repository
+This repository is a showcase of its original repo for career purposes.
+The actual source code of the project is kept private until further development for public purposes.

+---

 ## Acknowledgment
 This project is originally based on [tia-xml-generator](https://github.com/Repsay/tia-portal-xml-generator), licensed under the MIT License.
 Significant modifications and extensions were made for this version.